quantumlib/Cirq/docs/ionq/jobs.md

 The above two methods, using run and the sampler, both block waiting for results.
 This can be problematic when the queueing time for the service is long.
-Instead it is recommended that one use the job api directly.
+Instead, it is recommended that you use the job api directly.
-In this pattern one first create the job with the quantum circuit one wishes to run, and the service immediately returns an object that has the id of the job.
-This job id can be recorded and at any time in the future one can query for the results of this job.
+In this pattern, you can first create the job with the quantum circuit you wish to run, and the service immediately returns an object that has the id of the job.
+This job id can be recorded, and at any time in the future one can query for the results of this job.

 ```python